What is Third-Party Cookies?

 What should marketers do now?

 Build first-party data (email lists, account signups, loyalty programs).
 Implement server-side tracking.
 Invest in contextual targeting.
-And grow organic channels that don’t depend on cookies — like SEO and content marketing.
+And grow organic channels that don’t depend on cookies.
+Like SEO and content marketing.

-Want traffic that doesn’t depend on cookies or ad spend? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want traffic that doesn’t depend on cookies or ad spend? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Ad targeting is the process of defining and selecting specific audience segments to see your advertisements, using criteria like demographics, behavior, interests, location, and intent to maximize ad relevance and ROI.
+Ad targeting is the process of defining and selecting specific audience segments to see your advertisements, using criteria like demographics, behavior.

-First-Party CookiesCookies set by the website a user is visiting for preferences and behavior.
+Cookies set by the website a user is visiting for preferences and behavior.
+Explore how this concept applies to digital marketing and SEO.

-First-Party DataFirst-party data is information collected directly from your audience through your own channels.
-Learn its importance in a cookieless world, collection strategies, and how to activate it.
+First-party data is information collected directly from your audience through your own channels.
+Learn its importance in a cookieless world, collection.

-Retargeting PixelA retargeting pixel is a small piece of JavaScript code placed on your website that tracks visitors and adds them to audience lists — enabling you to show targeted ads to those visitors as they browse other sites and platforms.
+A retargeting pixel is a small piece of JavaScript code placed on your website that tracks visitors and adds them to audience lists.
+Enabling you to show.